 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction (including asthma) to celecoxib, a sulfa drug, or NSAID medicines such as aspirin, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Ecotrin®, Motrin®, or Voltaren®.
+You should not use this medicine if you have had an allergic reaction (including asthma) to celecoxib, or a sulfa drug (such as sulfamethoxazole, Bactrim®, Septra®).
+You should not use this medicine if aspirin or other NSAIDs (such as diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Ecotrin®, Motrin®, or Voltaren®) have ever caused you to have breathing problems, a rash, or other allergic-type reactions.
 Do not use this medicine right before or right after having coronary artery bypass graft (CABG), a type of heart surgery.

 How to Use This Medicine